-Dr. Ruth D. Thornton was named Professor and Chair of the Biochemistry/Molecular Biology
+Dr. Ruth D. Thornton was named Professor and Chair of the Department of Biochemistry

-Dr. Thornton teaches various topics in Biochemistry to Osteopathic medical students
+Dr. Thornton taught various topics in Biochemistry to Osteopathic medical students

 and to Biomedical Sciences students.
 The major medical course is Molecular and Cellular

 Basis of Medicine (CMBM), an integrated course taught in conjunction with other disciplines

 at PCOM (including histology, pathology, molecular biology, metabolism, immunology,

 microbiology, oncology, and pharmacology).
 Dr. Thornton also lectured in the systems

 Dr. Thornton is a strong advocate for use of cases in teaching.
 Her research interests

 also involve case development.
 CMBM has incorporated 6 small group case conferences,